kartikbhushan/Hacking-Scripts/Mac Changer/Readme.md

  **Requirements**

- A requiremnets.py is been made run it before running the Script :grinning:
+ A requiremnets.py is been made run it before running the Script :wink:
  * `python requirements.py`

 **Script**